Best Ultrasonic Cleaners FAQ's

 Q. Is ultrasonic cleaning aggressive or abrasive?

-No. An ultrasonic cleaner is not a replacement for a wire brush or emery cloth. it is quite a gentle process.
+No. An ultrasonic cleaner is not a replacement for a wire brush or emery cloth.
+It is quite a gentle process but very effective.

 Q. How do I get the best results out of my ultrasonic cleaner?